GeorgeHernandez/GeorgeHernandez/MobileMe.md

 ## 1.1.
 Usually On Me

+- Right front pocket:
-- Right Front Pocket: Phone.
+  - Phone.
 Samsung Galaxy Z Fold 3
-- Right Front Mini Pocket: Ear Plug in a Case
-- Left Front Pocket:
-  - Wallet
   - Pen.
+Soft plastic.
 Cheap because it is easily lost.
+- Right front mini pocket:
+  - Ear plug in a case
+  - A few coins
+- Left front pocket:
+  - Wallet
+  - Soft measuring tape
-- Right Rear Pocket:
+- Right rear pocket:
   - Handkerchief
-  - Soft Measuring Tape
-- Belt Loop:
+- Belt loop:
   - Ring:
-    - House Key
+    - House key
-    - Mail Key
+    - Mail key
+    - Garage key
-  - Ring: Car Fob
+  - Car fob
-  - Ring: Rechargeable USB C Flashlight
+   - Ring:
-  - Ring: Whistle
+     - Whistle with bottle opener
-  - Ring: Mini-Tool: Scissors, Nail File, Flat Screwdriver
+     - Key-sized mini-tool
+     - Swiss Army Knife: The Jetsetter has no blade.

 ## 1.2.
 Wallet

 It is good to know what was in my wallet in case I lose it. "!" means not in my wallet

-- Credit Cards:
+- Credit cards:
   - American Express (AMEX)
   - !
 Bank of America MC
   - !
 Bread AMEX